Build Your Own Voice Assistant: Escape Alexa and Google

 return f"It's currently {temp}°F in {location} with {condition}."

-1. LLM function schema - The model knows how to call it
+1. An LLM function schema, so the model knows how to call it

-2. CLI interface - Test with uv run weather "Tokyo"
+2. A CLI interface, so you can test with uv run weather "Tokyo"

-4. Documentation - Docstring becomes the function description
+4. Documentation, since the docstring becomes the function description

 Adding a new capability is just writing a model and handler: